 A more diverse workplace not only fosters a welcoming environment where employees can be themselves, but it can also lead to better employee retention rates, particularly for those with a criminal history.
 After experiencing incarceration or gaining a criminal record, individuals often seek stability through their work.
 In fact, a study conducted by Total Wine found that previously incarcerated workers were 12% less likely to quit their jobs than other workers, indicating a higher level of commitment and loyalty.

 For recruiters and hiring managers, a higher employee retention rate can result in significant cost savings.
 On average, it costs around $4,400 to hire a single employee in the U.S. By reducing turnover by even just one employee for every ten, significant resources can be saved in recruitment and training costs.

 Boost Reputation by Making an Impact

-Incarcerated individuals are at their most vulnerable right after release — nearly 75% are unemployed after a year of freedom.
+Incarcerated individuals are at their most vulnerable right after release — nearly 75% are unemployed after a year back in society.
 While that number dips over time, spending too much time unemployed can have serious, life-threatening consequences.

 Add Fair Chance Hiring to Your Recruitment Strategy

 Employers who wish to comply with Fair Chance Hiring laws should review their hiring practices to ensure that they are compliant with applicable laws.
 This may include reviewing job descriptions to ensure that they are tailored to the specific job requirements, evaluating criminal history in a fair and consistent manner, and providing job applicants with an opportunity to explain their criminal history.

 By enforcing Fair Chance Hiring laws, states can help to ensure that individuals with criminal histories have a fair chance to re-enter the workforce and rebuild their lives.
 This can lead to reduced recidivism rates, improved employment outcomes, and a more just and equitable society.